 - Add the hot bean sauce and stir again to coat.

-- Add the water, pounded sichuan peppers, wine and capsicum, and simmer on the lowest heat, uncovered, for about 15-20 more minutes until the chicken is completely done.
+- Add the water, pounded sichuan peppers, wine and capsicum and bring to a boil.
+Then lower the heat right down, and cook, uncovered, for about 15-20 minutes more until the chicken is completely done.
 This extra cooking time also allows the meat to absorb all the flavours.
 Add more water if necessary.

-- At the end of cooking time, check seasoning, if you need more salt, add the soy sauce. f you’d like more sauce, add a little more water.
+- At the end of cooking time, check seasoning, if you need more salt, add the soy sauce.
+If you'd like more sauce, add a little more water.

 - Serve immediately, sprinkled with chives.
 Perfect with plain boiled rice or with egg fried rice.